 Jake, anything else people need to know?

-Big tech spent nearly half a billion dollars trying to influence the the operation, the management and administration of our elections.
+Big tech spent nearly half a billion dollars trying to influence the operation, the management, and administration of our elections.

-And this is something that people can do about can do about this.
+And there is something that people can do about it, can do about this.

 We need to start.

-We know the major league baseball got woke and went after election laws in Georgia.
+We know that Major League Baseball got woke and went after election laws in Georgia.

-They have to be told, big big corporations have to be told this isn't your job.
+They have to be told, big corporations have to be told, this isn't your job.

-And the what one thing every single person can do is contact your pick up your phone, contact your favorite major league baseball team and tell them to go back to playing ball and not politics.
+And one thing every single person can do is contact your, pick up your phone, contact your favorite Major League Baseball team, and tell them to go back to playing ball and not politics.

-They have to hear from their fans, they have to be back down, because if that doesn't happen, they're gonna be incur the corporate world is gonna be incor encouraged to continue this assault on our electoral freedom.
+They have to be backed down because if that doesn't happen, the corporate world is going to be encouraged to continue this assault on our electoral freedom.

 Don, how are you?